momosoftware/hot2bot/README.md

 ## To Do

+* Save lastId to config file in case of restart (in prep for replies as to not spam on restart)
 * Reply to tweets w/ a random seed word from their tweet
 * Reply to DMs in a similar fashion
 * ~~Make a proper config file~~ done!